 Dr Joe Ravetz - research

-The Sustainable City-Region programme runs an active portfolio of UK and EU funded research, with four main strands:
+The Synergistic City-Region programme runs an active portfolio of UK and EU funded research, with 5 main strands:

-- Environment-development studies: including sustainable production & consumption, urban-regional systems modelling, resource flows and externalities, business-environment issues.
+• Environment-development studies: urban-regional modelling, alternative economic strategies, resource flows and externalities, business-environment issues:

 Current Research Projects